-The sunshade doesn't tilt.
-To avoid damaging the sunshade, don't push up on it.
+The sunshade does not tilt.
+To avoid damaging the sunshade, do not push up on it.

 Immobilizer System

 The immobilizer system allows the engine to start only with a key the system recognizes.

 If someone attempts to start the engine with an unrecognized key, the engine will not start, thereby helping to prevent the theft of your vehicle.